GWphua/aws-notes/README.md

 #### AWS OpsHub

-- A software to be installed on your computer / laptop to manage your Snow Family Device
+- A software to be installed on your computer / laptop to manage your Snow Family Device through a GUI
   - Unlocking and configuring single or clustered devices
   - Transferring files
   - Launching and managing instances running on Snow Family Devices